OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 Validated HTML Code for Ourmenu No errors
 Validated HTML Code for About us, No errors
 Validated CSS Code, No Errors
+feel like i am done with mobile code for CSS tested some bugs with code for background image. commmits arent very good sentenced. will work on it in the future